The Republican Future Is Retrofuturism

-I empathize with the question because after all, conservatives aren’t promising “free” healthcare, housing, university, etc. in the name of “compassion” and “equality.”
+I empathize with this question because after all, conservatives aren’t promising “free” healthcare, housing, university, etc. in the name of compassion and equality.

 Conservatives tend to focus on why “free” is bad and suggest tax cuts and deregulation are better, which isn’t particularly persuasive to people who don’t pay taxes nor own much.

 Conservatives need to offer a concrete vision for the future that young people can grasp onto and fight for.